bufbuild/buf-examples/bufstream/docker-compose/README.md

   * Its Kafka endpoint is available at localhost:9092.
   * Its admin endpoint listens on its default port (9089), allowing you to run [`bufstream admin`](https://buf.build/docs/bufstream/reference/cli/admin/) commands against the broker.

+## Memory

+The Compose project uses the `BUFSTREAM_AVAILABLE_MEMORY` environment variable to limit Bufstream to 1 GiB of memory.
+This should be suitable for simple local development and testing, but may be insufficient for high-throughput workloads or performance testing.

+If you encounter out-of-memory issues, increase the value in the `docker-compose.yml` file.
+For reference, production Kubernetes deployments default to 8 GiB (8589934592 bytes).

 ## Volumes

 When this Compose project starts, it will create two directories: